mkner/robo-time/docs/design.rst

 And for every motion oriented task, the starting point always goes back to the fundamentals: perception of the environment and localization in that environment.

-Perception is based on continuous measurements and readings from electronic, electro-mechanical, electro-optical and possibly electro-chemical devices.
+Perception is based on continuous measurements and readings from electronic, electro-mechanical, electro-optical, electro-acoustic and possibly electro-chemical devices.
 These sensors measure various aspects of the environment, both external and internal.
 Mobile robotic perception starts at this interface.

 The interpretation of incoming measurements and their associated events have one thing in common.
 They all depend on some representation of time, absolute time, relative time and time synchronization.